microsoft/nni/docs/en_US/Tutorial/QuickStart.md

 Note:

-* For Linux and MacOS `--user` can be added if you want to install NNI in your home directory, which does not require any special privileges.
+* For Linux and macOS `--user` can be added if you want to install NNI in your home directory, which does not require any special privileges.
 * If there is any error like `Segmentation fault`, please refer to [FAQ](FAQ.md)
 * For the `system requirements` of NNI, please refer to [Install NNI](Installation.md)